lluis-mv/Shallow-StrainPathMethod/README.md

 Elliptical integrals are computed according to Hollos (2012) [http://www.exstrom.com/math/elliptic/ellipint.html] since it is by far more eficient than using the Matlab build-in elliptical integrals.

-Data postprocessing is done in GiD
+Data postprocessing is done in GiD.